redzhepdx/PER-C/README.md

 # PER-C: Prioritized Experience Replay Buffer

 PER-C is a simple and naive implementation of a Prioritized Experience Replay (PER) buffer, accelerated with a Sum Tree.
-Replay buffers are a critical component in reinforcement learning applications, and this project aims to address performance bottlenecks caused by Python's inherent slowness.
+This appeared to me as weekend project since the replay buffers are a critical component in reinforcement learning applications.
+This project aims to address performance bottlenecks caused by Python's obvious slowness.
+I am not claiming that this is the fastest implementation but maybe someone will see it and use the code as a starting point or this code will spark some ideas to push the RL in the direction of efficient implementation along side model and method research.

+- We have enough scientists.
+- We have enough visionares.
+- We have enough compute power.
+- But lacking true engineers.

 ---